swag-lang/swag/llvm/mlir/docs/Dialects/SPIR-V.md

 *   The prefix for all SPIR-V types and operations are `spv.`.
 *   All instructions in an extended instruction set are further qualified with the extended instruction set's prefix.
-For example, all operations in the GLSL extended instruction set have the prefix of `spv.GLSL.`.
+For example, all operations in the GLSL extended instruction set have the prefix of `spv.GL.`.
 *   Ops that directly mirror instructions in the specification have `CamelCase` names that are the same as the instruction opnames (without the `Op` prefix).
 For example, `spv.FMul` is a direct mirror of `OpFMul` in the